Post-Divorce Disputes in Albany

 Things to Consider Immediately After a Divorce

-When a divorce is finalized, a number of things need to happen as soon as possible.
+To pursue a divorce in Albany, a number of things need to happen as soon as possible to avoid future disputes.
 Depending on a party’s individual circumstances, sometimes real estate needs to be transferred or retirement accounts need to be apportioned in accordance with the settlement.
 Child custody must also be adhered to.
 It is important that all assets are distributed in the way they were outlined as quickly as possible.

 What Legal Documents Should Be Updated Or Changed After a Divorce?